 Talk to a Sandy Springs Pedestrian Accident Lawyer for Free Today

-If you were injured as a pedestrian in Sandy Springs, don’t wait to get legal help.
-Our lawyers are ready to help, and we will not charge you a fee unless we win you money—so there is no risk to you.
-Call us at (404) 400-4000 or contact us online today and we’ll get started with a FREE consultation.
+If you sustained injuries and damages in a pedestrian accident in Sandy Springs, don’t wait to get legal help.
+John Foy & Associates has pedestrian accident lawyers who are ready to help, and we will not charge you a fee unless we win you money, so there is no risk to you.
+Contact us online or over the phone today, and we’ll get you started with a free consultation.